myhro/docs-content/content/reference/api/index.md

   "status_text": "success"
 }
 ```
+*Note: The use of the `| python -mjson.tool` is optional, and used for formatting purposes only.*

 <a name="CreateOrganization"></a>
 ### Create a New Organization
 To create a new organization in an account, call the `POST` method on the `/v1/org/` endpoint with JSON data containing the new org's name: